 The seminar is intended to serve as a capstone experience for chemistry and biochemistry majors.
 Students will learn how to search the literature in their area of concentration, prepare two well-researched papers (one short, one long), and present those papers in front of their peers, as well as faculty in the discipline.
-0.5 c.u.

 Prerequisites: Chemistry or Biochemistry major with Junior or Senior standing in the major.
 Two semesters of Organic Chemistry are required.